Working at ACRO

 Whatever your skills, background or experience, ACRO offers a range of permanent full-time, part-time and flexible working roles, as well as development opportunities to suit you and your work-life commitments and career aims.

-ACRO is a national police unit hosted by Hampshire Constabulary.
+ACRO is hosted by Hampshire Constabulary.
 All ACRO staff are employed as Hampshire Constabulary police staff with access to the force’s benefits and terms and conditions including a competitive salary and pension scheme, generous holiday allowances, family-friendly and flexible working practices and employee support.

 We welcome applications from all sections of the community, irrespective of race, gender, age, disability, sexual orientation, religion or belief.
 We're committed to creating an inclusive workplace and embedding the police service Code of Ethics and policing standards into everything we do.

-If you would like to speak to one of our team further about career opportunities with ACRO, please email your contact details to firstname.lastname@example.org with the subject heading: Join us.
+If you would like to speak to one of our team further about career opportunities with ACRO, please email your specific question and your contact details to firstname.lastname@example.org with the subject heading: Join us.